I may be a little late on this one but this topic bothers me.

 Oh and lets not forget.
-Heroine was now much cheaper than trying to score illegal pills off the street.
+Heroin was now much cheaper than trying to score illegal pills off the street.

 A band-aid to a sucking chest wound

-This crisis has gotten so bad that our agency, like many others, began training and issuing officers Narcan to administer to overdose victims who are non-responsive (for lay people, this means they are very close to buying the farm).
+This crisis has gotten so bad that our agency, like many others, has begun training and issuing officers Narcan to administer to overdose victims who are non-responsive (for lay people, this means they are very close to buying the farm).

 One of my officers saved a life just last week with this drug that immediately counters the effect of an opioid overdose.